barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 ## Asking for help

-If you still have problems, try searching the ANTs issues here on Github and also the [discussion forum](https://sourceforge.net/p/advants/discussion/) hosted at Sourceforge.
+If you still have problems, try searching the ANTs issues here on Github.

 You may open an issue to report the error and seek help from the ANTs community.
 Please see the issue template for build issues, and include all the relevant attachments.